How do I use the Gradebook?

 The Gradebook supports keyboard shortcuts.
 To view the Keyboard Shortcuts menu, click the Keyboard icon or press the Shift+Question Mark keys simultaneously.

 The main Gradebook allows you to see all students, assignments, and grades.
 In the Gradebook menu, you also switch between several options as available:

 Learning Mastery displays the Learning Mastery Gradebook, which assesses outcome standards being used in Canvas courses.
-This gradebook is a course-level feature preview.
+This gradebook is a course-level feature option.